 How do you make Panera’s Spicy Thai Salad?

-To make your own roasted red peppers – I pop a red pepper on the grill until the skin blisters on each side.
-Then I refrigerate and use them in salads and pasta dishes.
-With edamame – I keep a bag of the pods in my freezer and pull out a handful for salads.
+- With edamame – I keep a bag of the pods in my freezer and pull out a handful for salads.
 I heat them in the microwave and then after they cool – they’re ready for the salad!

-Lastly, drizzle with your dressing and the peanut sauce.
-The sauce is a little thick – but just sprinkle it around – you’ll mix it all together anyway.
+- Lastly, shake pre-made dressing to mix and drizzle over salad with the peanut sauce.
+The peanut sauce is a little thick – but just sprinkle it around – you’ll mix it all together anyway.
+Garnish with diced green onions and sesame seeds if you like.

 Other Copycat Panera Salads & Bowls